United Kingdom - Things to Do in United Kingdom in January

 London Short Film Festival

-The UK's largest short film festival runs 10 days across indie screens in Soho and Shoreditch — sessions at the Prince Charles Cinema add Q&As with directors and after-parties in basement bars where industry folk trade contacts over craft beer.
+The UK's largest short film festival runs 10 days across indie screens in Soho and Shoreditch, sessions at the Prince Charles Cinema add Q&As with directors and after-parties in basement bars where industry folk trade contacts over craft beer.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Reserve restaurant tables for 5:30 PM — January's early dusk nudges locals toward earlier dinners, and you snag the best seats before the after-work wave at 7 PM.
+Reserve restaurant tables for 5:30 PM, January's early dusk nudges locals toward earlier dinners, and you snag the best seats before the after-work wave at 7 PM.
 Grab the United Kingdom's railcards before you travel.
 The Two Together Railcard knocks 30% off off-peak January fares, and savvy locals always reserve specific seats to dodge the packed quiet carriages.
 Mark cathedral evensong times in your diary.
 Free 45-minute choral performances run daily at 5 PM in January when visitor numbers hit rock bottom, and winter's dry air sharpens the acoustics beautifully.
 Install the Met Office app for spot-on forecasts.
 January weather flips hourly across Britain, and locals trust minute-by-minute updates over vague daily summaries.

 Avoid These Mistakes